Introduction to Physical Metallurgy

 Extensive course notes are supplied.

-The books is:
+The recommended reading books are:

 |Smallman, RE and Ngan, AHW,